OLYMPIA – How do you instantly boost the value of the electricity generated by Spokane’s waste-to-energy incinerator?

 Menke said local officials intend to increase recycling efforts.
 He wants to develop a curbside system with mixed recyclables in one bin, like many cities already have in place.
 That would increase recycling substantially, he said.

 “Recognize that the state of Washington is one of the leading recyclers in the United States,” he told Marr.
 “We have higher recycling rates than nearly anyone.”

 And burning allows for recycling things like small pieces of steel and iron, he said.
-The plant captures wire, wheel rims, shock absorbers and other things that typically wouldn’t be recycled and sells them as scrap to be melted down.
+The plant captures wire, wheel rims and shock absorbers, which typically wouldn’t be recycled, and sells them as scrap to be melted down.